-Risk point: Entities who implement the requirements of the Privacy Safeguards and the Consumer Data Rules in isolation or at a late stage risk unnecessary costs or inadequate solutions that fail to address the full compliance picture.
+Risk point: Entities who implement the requirements of the privacy safeguards and the CDR Rules in isolation or at a late stage risk incurring unnecessary costs, and/or implementing inadequate solutions that fail to address the full compliance picture.

-Privacy tip: Entities should embed 'privacy-by-design' in relation to handling CDR data across and within their organisation.
+Privacy tip: Entities should take a 'privacy-by-design' approach in relation to handling CDR data across and within their organisation.
 This ensures CDR requirements are considered holistically.
 The OAIC has a range of tools to assist entities develop their wider privacy program, including the Privacy management framework.